Off-Highway Vehicle Laws

 - The vehicle must have an Arizona license plate.
 The license plate must be securely attached to the rear of the vehicle and clearly visible.

-- If you need to confirm the vehicle has been issued a license plate and title, you may request a Motor Vehicle Record (MVR) online at www.servicearizona.com or visit an MVD Office or Authorized Third Party Service Provider.
-The vehicle identification number (VIN), your driver license number and a $3.00 fee is required to obtain an MVR.
+- If you need to confirm the vehicle has been issued a license plate and title, you may request a Motor Vehicle Record (MVR) online at www.servicearizona.com or visit an MVD Office or authorized third-party service provider.
+The vehicle identification number (VIN), your driver’s license number and a $3.00 fee is required to obtain an MVR.

 - The OHV Decal is valid for one year from purchase.
-As fo April 1, 2011 you will now be sent a renewal notice from the Game and Fish Department, but the OHV Decal is only sold at MVD offices or online at www.servicearizona.com.
-(It's in the All Services section toward the bottom of that page.)
+As of April 1, 2011, you will be sent a renewal notice from the Game and Fish Department, but the OHV Decal is only sold at MVD offices or online at www.servicearizona.com.
+(It’s in the All Services section toward the bottom of that page.)
 It is still your responsibility to renew and display a current OHV Decal on your vehicle license plate annually.